 One thing is certain – assigning and delivering orders isn’t leading your team.
-It’s a part of the job, but ultimately you run your team dry with no motivation to continue or improve.
+It’s a part of the job.

 As a leader, are you taking the time out of your week, or day, to understand and know who is on your team?
 As people are hired on as your staff what are doing to know them?
 I can tell you that I am more willing to work with a leader who knows me personally.
 Work takes up a considerable amount of my day (8 hours or more).
 Interacting with someone for that long, and not knowing anything about their personal life, tells your staff you don’t care about them and that they are only their to serve you and the company.